danmar/cppcheck/tools/bisect/README.md

 It is also possible to bisect for a regression in scan time.

-This is done by determinaing the time it took for the "good" commit to finish and setting a timeout twice that size for the calls to determine the "bad" commit.
+This is done by determining the time it took for the "good" commit to finish and setting a timeout twice that size for the calls to determine the "bad" commit.

 To bisect these kinds of regressions you currently need to adjust the `bisect.sh` script and set the `hang` variable to appropriate value:<br/>
 `1` - find the commit which started the hang<br/>